riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 All known generic attacks take advantage of the ring structure in the powers of the scalar k to reduce the cost of a generic search for k.
-The adversary queries the oracle at a point G to find k\*G, then queries the oracle at k\*G to find k\*(k\*G) = k^2\*G, then at k^2\*G to find k\*(k^2\*G) = k^3\*G, ad nauseam, until k^q\*G after q sequential queries.
+The adversary queries the oracle at an element G to find k\*G, then queries the oracle at k\*G to find k\*(k\*G) = k^2\*G, then at k^2\*G to find k\*(k^2\*G) = k^3\*G, ad nauseam, until k^q\*G after q sequential queries.